Match Guide 2026

 2026.01.04 - TJPW - Shoko Nakajima vs Hyper Misao - TJPW Uma Princess Cup

 What even is pro wrestling?
 The 6th edition in January 4th tradition of Shoko and Misao testing the limits of what can even be called a pro wrestling match.
 This year they dress the rookies up has horse girls à la mobile game/anime Umamusume and have them race laps around Korakuen Hall so that Shoko, Misao & the fans could place bets on the horse girls.
-My favorite thing about this yearly tradition is how they love throughing in the rookies into the deep end.
+My favorite thing about this yearly tradition is how they love throwing the rookies into the deep end.
 Uta, Ren & Shion who debuted in the opening match did a wonderful job in the chaos.
 If you're look for the great pure sport of Karl Gotch look elsewhere.
 If you're looking for a lovely time check this one out.